-The pillow cannot be machine washed or dried so you will need to allow time to hand wash it and let it air dry.
+The pillow cannot be machine washed or dried so the owner will need to allow time to hand wash it and let it air dry.

 The pillow has a unique shape wider ends and the center is the most narrow and has the least surface area.
 Some reviewers found this shape made it hard to get comfortable.

 It took a little bit of work to compress the pillow enough to fit it into its travel case.
 The instructions recommend laying the pillow onto a flat service and pressing down/rolling up the pillow to squeeze the maximum amount of air out.
-This will work if you really apply pressure but I worry it might be tricky to do this in a small airplane seat with just a tray table as a flat surface.
+This will work if real pressure is applied but I worry it might be tricky to do this in a small airplane seat with just a tray table as a flat surface.

 The REI Self-Inflating Travel Pillow is priced reasonably at $19.50 on REI.com.
 This pillow is priced closely to the Therm-a-Rest Compressible pillow which is a similar pillow (and another nice option).